manwaltep/HeuristicImperatives-Maori.md/README.md

 Experts in AI and ethics emphasize that failure to address Artificial Intelligence Alignment Problems can lead to undesirable consequences, potentially causing AI systems to operate counter to human values and societal norms.

 Artificial Intelligence Alignment Problems pose a significant challenge to AI developers, who must ensure that AI models and their broader structures remain consistent with human values throughout their development and operational phases.
-The focus on Artificial Intelligence Alignment Problems is a testament to the field's commitment to ensuring that the benefits of AI technologies are maximized while minimizing potential harms and ethical issues.
+The focus on Artificial Intelligence Alignment Problems is a testament to the field's commitment to ensuring that the benefits of AI technologies are maximized while minimising potential harms and ethical issues.

 **Inner Alignment** discusses how to align an Artificial Intelligence model, such as Curie, Babbage, Davinci, GPT-3.5-turbo, Gpt-4 so forth and so on, to those such as human values.